 The development of human rights as a modern institution is related to the global abolition trend in at least three major ways.
 First, human rights are a global institution.
 These rights are intended to apply to all people regardless of any distinctions.
 Second, human rights provide models for how all individuals are to be treated.
 The treatment of individuals is highly codified and prescribed.
 Third, these models actually shape the behavior of nation-states.
 Multitudes of organizations and documents monitor and safeguard human rights respect world- wide.
-At the state level, countries sign and ratify human rights regime contributed to a redefinition of the individual that established it as fundamentally sacred and inviolable.
+At the state level, countries sign and ratify human rights treaties that require and restrict certain behaviors.
+Each of these elements of the human rights regime contributed to a redefinition of the individual that established it as fundamentally sacred and inviolable.
 These changes thereby invalidated the use of the death penalty as a legitimate punishment.